jnozzi/cocoadev.com/markdown/ForceSortingOfAnArrayControllerHOW.md

 It seems that the array controller will re-arrange its objects if I invoke:

-[self willChange:General/NSKeyValueChangeSetting valuesAtIndexes:General/[NSIndexSet indexSetWithIndex:i] forKey:@"events"];
+[self willChange:NSKeyValueChangeSetting valuesAtIndexes:[NSIndexSet indexSetWithIndex:i] forKey:@"events"];
 ...
-[self didChange:General/NSKeyValueChangeSetting valuesAtIndexes:General/[NSIndexSet indexSetWithIndex:i] forKey:@"events"];
+[self didChange:NSKeyValueChangeSetting valuesAtIndexes:[NSIndexSet indexSetWithIndex:i] forKey:@"events"];

 But these methods are for manual implementation of key-value coding/observation � but they seem not to be invoked by default?